developermaroof/developermaroof/README.md

 # Hi 👋, I'm Maroof Qureshi

-## I'm passionate | Frontend Developer and Ui/Ux Developer | from Pakistan
+## I'm a passionate | Frontend Developer and Ui/Ux Developer | from Pakistan

-## 🙋‍♂️ About Me

-- 🏛️ Iam currently doing BS in Criminology

-- 📫 How to reach me -> developermaroof@gmail.com

-- ✍️ Visit my Portfolio for more info -> https://developermaroof.netlify.app/
+A seasoned professional in web technologies and UI/UX development, my extensive experience and knowledge ensure the consistent delivery of exceptional results, setting a high standard for quality and innovation in every project I undertake.

+Web developer, with extensive knowledge and years of experience, working on web technologies and UI/UX design, delivering quality work.

+## Bachelor of Science in Criminology
+University of Sindh | 2021-2024

+## Web Development Self-Study
+Self-Paced Online Learning

+- Successfully Completed 50+ Projects
+- Continuously expanding skill set through Self-Study and keeping up-to-date with the latest Web Development Trends

 ## 🤖 Technologies I Know